Revathi286/KNOWLEDGE-BASE-AGENT/README.md

 🚧 Limitations

-Only one document stored at a time (in memory)
+Only one document stored at a time (in memory),
-No conversation memory
+No conversation memory,
-Large PDFs may exceed Groq context limit
+Large PDFs may exceed Groq context limit,
-Not suitable for long documents (>30–40 pages)
+Not suitable for long documents (>30–40 pages).

 🔮 Future Improvements

-Multi-file support
+Multi-file support,
-Chat history
+Chat history,
-Vector embeddings option (hybrid mode)
+Vector embeddings option (hybrid mode),
-PDF previews
+PDF previews,
-Authentication (API keys)
+Authentication (API keys),
-Streaming responses
+Streaming responses.